daxitude/wp-abt/readme.txt

 === TODO ===

-* wp_nonce
-* unit testing
+* unit testing (not exactly tdd here :/)
-* testing on varied WP installs
 * documentation
 * verify dependencies, PHP and WP
+* additional test types eg theme, css, js, multivariate
+* trying this algo for serving variations?: http://stevehanov.ca/blog/index.php?id=132
 * validation - enforce uniqueness on variation.post_id
 * "test mode" - run without cookies so that visits/conversions can be simulated
 * maybe don't use as many rows in wp_options ?
-* hook into post deletion actions
+* hook into post deletion actions to deal with issue when a variation or goal page is deleted
-* expand test to other post types
+* expand experiments to other post types
 * send data to Google Analytics and/or other services?
+* reduce the number of extra trips to the database when a visitor requests a Page.
+Some ideas: autoload an array of variation/conversion page ids or cache on first request, make writes for visits/conversions non-blocking (async?)